 Manakish on the last night of freedom

 From here lockdown kicked in and we all got into our own little routines.
 I became the personal trainer of the QuarenTeam (because they had heard tales of my bowling athleticism).
 This consisted of me making up circuits to do on our wrap-around outdoor terrace in order to keep everyone fit.
-100 laps of the hostel was roughly 8km and the back terrace was open and perfect for suicide sprints which were about as fun as they sound.
-Sebastian, the long haired Belgian who features in most of my Jordan posts thus far, was the master of games.
+One hundred laps of the hostel was roughly 8km and the back terrace was open and perfect for suicide sprints which were about as fun as they sound.
+Sebastian, the long-haired Belgian who has featured in most of my Jordan posts thus far, was the master of games.
 A man with a supreme aptitude for optimistic inventiveness, he created the firm favourite among all the games, foot golf.
 It had all started when we decided to play football on the front terrace but lacked a key piece of apparatus, a football.
 We improvised.
 After throwing a tightly bundled blanket into a fabric tote bag and applying enough compression we had a functioning football.
 Soon, we realised football was an awful lot of effort, so after being gifted semi-deflated small beachball, foot golf was invented.
 The blanket ball would be placed at any height or distance around the building and then, as per standard golfing rules, we would attempt to hit it with the beach ball in as few shots as possible.

 As we entertained ourselves with harmless games, Ammanis were going crazy.
 Not ones to enjoy being told what to do, the locals pushed and prodded the lockdown rules.
 A few brave people snuck onto the streets and slid under nearby cars while the armed Hummer convoys sped past and an absolute hero (who had completely forgotten that he’s not in the Wild West) decided to take to the streets on a horse.
 This lone ranger wasn’t received with as much jest by the army who chased him through the streets.
 Despite this epic equine roguishness, my favourite story is that of a Jordanian couple who had decided to fly back to the country for their wedding during lockdown.
 They were ferried to the Dead Sea to do quarantine and in the hotel they had their wedding, even receiving a present from the king himself.
-When they got out of their 2 week quarantine the newly weds returned to their families where they should’ve obeyed the lockdown rules.
+When they got out of their two week quarantine the newly weds returned to their families where they should’ve obeyed the lockdown rules.
 Unfortunately, they weren’t the sharpest tools in the shed and decided to have a street party with their extended family instead.
 The internet spies (I imagine these keyboard agents to be about as physiologically far from James Bond as possible) found videos of the party on Facebook and the king himself tweeted for them to be put in jail.
 So, they were arrested and taken to what I imagine was an extremely distressing honeymoon.

 Carob Hostel Amman